tomato42/tls13-spec/draft-ietf-tls-tls13.md

 message, though it may contain zero certificates.
 If the client has sent a certificate, a digitally-signed CertificateVerify message is sent to explicitly verify possession of the private key in the certificate.
-Finally, the client sends the Finished message.
+Finally, the client sends its own Finished message.

-At this point, the handshake is complete, and the client and server may exchange application layer data, which is protected using a new set of keys derived from both the premaster secret and the handshake transcript (see {{I-D.ietf-tls-session-hash}}
-for the security rationale for this.)
+At this point, the handshake is complete, and the client and server may exchange application layer data, which is protected using a new set of keys derived from both the ephemeral and static secrets and the handshake transcript (see {{I-D.ietf-tls-session-hash}} for the security rationale for this.)

 Application data MUST NOT be sent prior to the Finished message.
 [[TODO: can we make this clearer and more clearly match the text above